-The following information is extracted from audited financial statements of NDB for the year ended December 31, 2021, the year ended December 31, 2020 and the year ended December 31, 2019, as well as from the unaudited Interim Financial Statements.
+The following information is extracted from audited financial statements of NDB for the year ended December 31, 2023, the year ended December 31, 2022 and the year ended December 31, 2021.
 There has been no material change to the accounting policies in the reporting periods.